 BlueSky students can expect frequent communication with the teachers of their classes.
 In addition, each student is assigned a three-person team of caring professionals who support the student academically and personally throughout their time at BlueSky.
 Student-to-support team ratios are kept low so that we can provide the individualized attention our students need to be successful.

-Students on Individual Education Plans (IEPs) are assigned a home base advisor, a special education teacher providing high-quality direct services and support.
+Students on Individual Education Plans (IEPs) are assigned an advisor, a special education teacher providing high-quality direct services and support.
 With low student-to-teacher ratios, our special education staff is able to address each student's individual educational needs.

-From enrollment through graduation, a student’s home base advisor is their first line of support for academic and personal challenges and concerns.
+From enrollment through graduation, a student's advisor is their first line of support for academic and personal challenges and concerns.

-Home base advisors get to know their students and families through frequent phone calls, e-mails and other communication.
-Home base advisors monitor and support students’ academic progress, act as an advocate for students, and keep students informed about deadlines, events, and any BlueSky requirements or expectations.
+Advisors get to know their students and families through frequent phone calls, e-mails and other communication.
+Advisors monitor and support students' academic progress, act as an advocate for students, and keep students informed about deadlines, events, and any BlueSky requirements or expectations.